Aftab48/Bazarghor-admin-Panel-Template/RBAC_IMPLEMENTATION.md

 The Sidebar component automatically filters menu items based on user permissions:

 **How it works:**

 1. Sidebar uses `useAuth()` and `usePermissions()` hooks
 2. Menu items are filtered using `useMemo` based on current permissions
 3. Only menu items the user has permission for are displayed

 **Permission Mappings:**

 - Dashboard: Always visible if authenticated
 - User Management: Visible if user has VIEW_CUSTOMERS OR VIEW_VENDORS OR VIEW_DELIVERY_PARTNERS
 - Customers: Requires VIEW_CUSTOMERS
 - Vendors: Requires VIEW_VENDORS
-- Delivery Agents: Requires VIEW_DELIVERY_PARTNERS
+- Delivery Partners: Requires VIEW_DELIVERY_PARTNERS
 - Catalog/Products: Requires VIEW_PRODUCTS
 - Orders: Requires VIEW_ORDERS
 - Settings/Staff: Requires VIEW_ADMINS OR CREATE_SUB_ADMIN